Tlacaelelmx/urbanpovertymexico2015/README.md

 In June 2019, the National Council for the Evaluation of Development Policy (CONEVAL) published the measurement of urban poverty for Mexico in 2015 (https://www.coneval.org.mx/Medicion/Paginas/POBREZA-URBANA-EN-MEXICO-2015.aspx).
 The data includes tools for spatial visualization of data and maps in .pdf.

-The format and organization of this information makes it difficult to use it for deeper spatial analysis, so together with Sergio Uriel Juárez Flores, we develop the following .gpkg files by AGEB (:
+The format and organization of this information makes it difficult to use it for deeper spatial analysis, so together with Sergio Uriel Juárez Flores, we develop the following .gpkg files by AGEB (basic geostatistical area):

 PobrezaUrbana2015_00Nacional_AGEB.gpkg: National, all the urban AGEB.
 PobrezaUrbana2015_(StateCode)(StateName)_ AGEB.gpkg: By state, all the 32 mexican states.